A brief look at multiple expansion and its affects on returns.

 With the added multiple expansion, a $100k investment would be worth $519k.
 Thats actually really good.

-Pros and cons of relying on low multiples
+Pros and cons of relying on low multiples for returns

 Now that I’ve discussed the connection between value investing and multiple expansion, I want to discus some of the pro’s and cons of these types of stocks.

-Rocket ready: Sometimes when cheap stocks catch fire the returns can be quite spectacular with minimal risk.
-Apple traded at 15x earnings in December 2018 (when I took a position) and just 3 years later it traded at almost 30x earnings.
-From trough to peak it was up around 350% as EPS grew and the market re-rated it higher.
+Rocket ready: Sometimes when cheap stocks catch fire, the returns can be quite spectacular with minimal risk.
+Apple traded at 15x earnings in December 2018 (when I took a position), and just 3 years later, it traded at almost 30x earnings.
+From trough to peak, it was up around 350% as EPS grew, and the market re-rated it higher.

 Cons

 Multiples are unpredictable: I try not to put too much faith in the future multiple of a business because it’s hard to predict what the market will pay for a company in the future.
 I don’t want to assume the market will pay what I want it to.
-The market can swing from extreme pessimism to optimism, bidding stock prices down and up in short period of time.
+The market can swing from extreme pessimism to optimism, bidding stock prices down and up in a short period of time.

 Lofty returns can be taken back: If the market rewards you by doubling the P/E of your stock, it can certainly also punish you by cutting it in half just as quick.